-Option Description Marks Provides the following options: None-Does not apply any marks on the imposition layout for the printed job.
+Parameter Option Description Spacing & marks Marks Provides the following options: None-Does not apply any marks on the imposition layout for the printed job.
 Crop marks-Prints the lines that indicate where the sheet should be cropped to the trim size.
 Notes: If you want to use crop marks that were incorporated in the DTP application, make sure that enough space is left around your page in the PostScript file so that the page prints with crop marks.
 If your job already includes crop marks incorporated in the DTP application, you do not need to add crop marks here.
 If you do add crop marks, both sets of crop marks can be printed.
 Fold marks-Prints the lines that indicate where the sheet should be folded.
 This option is available only when the imposition method is set to Saddle stitch or Perfect bound.
-Crop &amp; fold marks-Prints the lines that indicate where the sheet should be cropped and folded.
-This option is available only when the imposition method is set to Saddle stitch or Perfect bound. • Both Sides -Prints the marks on both sides of the page.
+Crop & fold marks-Prints the lines that indicate where the sheet should be cropped and folded.
+This option is available only when the imposition method is set to Saddle stitch or Perfect bound.
+Both Sides-Prints the marks on both sides of the page.
 Margins Determines the space between the edge of the pages and the edge of the sheet on which the pages are printed.
 Notes: Margin settings should suit the finishing equipment and requirements.
 Confirm the binding parameters with your binder when planning your sheet.
 Gutter Determines the space between pairs of pages (according to the trim size) on a sheet.
 When the pages are folded into a booklet, the gutter allows space for trimming.
 The value that you enter depends on the paper size and imposition method that you choose.
-Spine Note: This option is available only when the imposition method is set to Perfect Bound .
+Spine Note: This option is available only when the imposition method is set to Perfect Bound.
 Determines where the signatures are joined at the center fold and then stitched or bound.
 The value that you enter depends on the paper size that you choose.
-Marks Margins

-Parameter Option Description Bleed Extends part or all of the printed image beyond the trimming boundary.
+Parameter Option Description Gap Between Sets Note: This option is available only when the imposition method is set to Saddle Stitch and the Sets per Sheet option is defined.
+Controls the gap between sets of saddle-stitch booklets placed on one sheet.
+Bleed Extends part or all of the printed image beyond the trimming boundary.
 Ensures that an inaccurate trim setting will not leave undesired white space at the edge of the page.
 Produces sharp page boundaries with color that extends all the way to the edge of the page.
 The value that you enter depends on the paper size and imposition method that you choose.
 You can select Maximum bleed or enter a size for Custom bleed size.
 Notes: You cannot extend the bleed beyond the sheet fold lines.
 Bleed does not affect the position of a crop.
-Bleed must be defined in your DTP application in order for the CX print server to be able to apply bleed options. ?
-Enables you to view help on spacing and marks.
-Preview Enables you to view your imposition layout and settings.
-You can open the Preview window at any time and keep it open to check your imposition settings as you select them.
-The Preview window dynamically reflects any changes that you make. Сгеер Creep Creep is used to compensate for the physical shift of the inner sheets of a saddle stitch booklet.
+Bleed must be defined in your DTP application in order for the CX print server to be able to apply bleed options.
+Creep Creep Note: Creep is only available when imposition is set to Saddle stitch.
+Creep is used to compensate for the physical shift of the inner sheets of a saddle stitch booklet.
 Set the size of the page shift from or towards the spine.
 Provides the following options: Creep in Auto-Automatically sets a value based on the paper's weight.
 Custom-Enables you to set a custom creep in value.
-Creep out-Enables you to set a creep out value.
-Note: This is only available with Saddle stitch.
-Preview Enables you to view your imposition layout and settings.
-You can open the Preview window at any time and keep it open to check your imposition settings as you select them.
-The Preview window dynamically reflects any changes that you make.
+Creep out-Enables you to set a creep out value (negative or positive value).